-In addition, you’ll need to obtain the proper licenses and get approved to fly your drone by the appropriate authorities in your city.
+In addition, you will need to obtain the proper licenses and seek approval from the appropriate authorities in your city to fly your drone.
 For Calgary and Edmonton pilots, NAV Canada and Transport Canada are two authorities that offer support for aerial drone use.

 2. There are “No Fly” zones to be wary of

-For safety purposes, there are designated No-Fly zones.
-These are likely to be found near airports to prevent collisions.
-In fact, aerial drones are extremely advanced and will automatically lock, banning a user from taking off in large portions of both Calgary and Edmonton.
-This automatic lock feature is very commonly triggered if the drone is within or too close to a No-Fly zone.
-While there are various ways of getting approved to fly within these areas, the process is lengthy, complicated, and best left to a professional drone pilot.
+To ensure safety, designated No-Fly zones exist near airports to prevent collisions.
+Aerial drones have advanced features that automatically lock and restrict takeoff in large portions of both Calgary and Edmonton.
+The drone’s automatic lock commonly triggers when it is within or too close to a No-Fly zone.
+Getting approved to fly in these areas is a lengthy and complicated process that is best handled by a professional drone pilot.

 Luckily, there are apps that allow you to see which areas you can safely fly in.
 Whether you’re planning on trying your hand at capturing aerial footage or leaving it to a professional, you must be aware of and respect No Fly zones.

 3. Weather conditions can make or break your shoot

 Aerial drones are great for capturing the surrounding community during different times of the year.
 Whether you’re showcasing a winter wonderland or the lush green natural carpet that the summer season offers, sweeping aerial views of the area will enhance your listing.